beiju/sibr.dev/src/pages/blog/the-nominative-determinism-article.md

 ## A note on timing

-This is only possible because we can get the RNG streamand the event stream in order.
+This is only possible because we can get the RNG stream and the event stream in order.
 We have the RNG stream, but in order to do our analysis we also need to know in which order each game was processed on every tick.
 That order changes randomly in ways that for now appear to be unknowable (because they depend on